Statistics issued February 2014

 Download: Superannuation Statistics

-- Total estimated assets, which include the assets of self-managed superannuation funds (SMSFs) and the balance of life office statutory funds, rose to $1.75 trillion at 30 September 2013.
-Superannuation assets have reached a record level, exceeding $1.7 trillion for the first time.
+- Total estimated assets, which include the assets of self-managed superannuation funds (SMSFs) and the balance of life office statutory funds, rose to $1.8 trillion at 31 December 2013, an all time record.

-- Outward rollovers exceeded inward rollovers by $719 million in the September quarter, that is that amount flowed to SMSFs.
-This amount is well down on the net outflow of $2.1 billion in the same quarter a year earlier.
+- Outward rollovers exceeded inward rollovers by $50 million in the December quarter.
+This is basically flows to SMSFs.
+Not a big amount this quarter, and well down on the $2.1 billion outflow in the December quarter 2012.

-- Total benefit payments for the year ending September 2013 were $51.7 billion, an increase of 6.4 per cent from the previous year ($48.6 billion).
-Benefit payments are starting to build with an aging population.
+- There were $13.8 billion in total benefit payments in the December quarter.
+Total benefit payments for the year ending December 2013 were $53.3 billion, an increase of 7.7 per cent from the previous year ($49.4 billion).
+Basically there are more retirees and more in account balances for them to withdraw.

-- The annual industry-wide rate of return (ROR) derived by APRA for entities with over $50 million in assets for the year ending 30 September 2013 was 14.6 per cent.
-The industry-wide ROR for entities with over $50 million in assets for the September 2013 quarter was 4.7 per cent.
-The APRA figures show a similar pattern to surveys which cover the investment return experience for the typical fund member but due to the APRA methodology show slightly different results in absolute terms.
+- The annual industry-wide rate of return (ROR) for entities with over $50 million in assets for the year ending 31 December 2013 was 15.1 per cent.
+The industry-wide ROR for entities with over $50 million in assets for the December 2013 quarter was 3.7 per cent.
+These are in line with rating agency estimates.

 - The number of superannuation funds with more than four members fell from 317 in the September quarter to 310 in the December quarter.
 Successor fund closures continue, particularly in smaller corporate funds.